-- Large metallic objects - Electronic devices on the key chain that can be used to purchase gasoline or similar items - A second key on the same key ring as the coded key

-If any of these items are present, you need to keep these objects from touching the coded key while starting the engine.
-These objects and devices cannot damage the coded key, but can cause a momentary "no start" condition if they are too close to the key during engine start.
+- Large metallic objects - Electronic devices on the key chain that can be used to purchase gasoline or similar items - A second key on the same key ring as the coded key devices cannot damage the coded key, but can cause a momentary "no start" condition if they are too close to the key during engine start.
 If a problem occurs, turn ignition OFF and restart the engine with all other objects on the key ring held away from the ignition key.
-Check to make sure the coded key is an approved Lincoln coded key.
+Check to make sure the coded key is an approved Ford coded key.